Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.5

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in megabytes per second) that can be moved across the external memory interface in a second.
-The number is calculated by multiplying the bus width by the speed of its memory.
-If it uses DDR RAM, it should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the max amount of information (in units of megabytes per second) that can be transferred across the external memory interface within a second.
+It's calculated by multiplying the card's bus width by the speed of its memory.
+If it uses DDR type memory, the result should be multiplied by 2 again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
-This number is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This is calculated by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

 Display Prices